kenken64/python-alexa-skill-kit/README.md

 10. Navigate back to te Alexa Skills Console go to endpoint copy the Skill ID and paste it to the lambda function.

-9. Copy the Lambda function ARN and paste to the Alexa Skills console's endpoint and save the model
+9. Copy the Lambda function ARN and paste to the Alexa Skills console's endpoint and save model.

 ![alt text](images/8.gif "Slot Types")